 A student’s emergency contact will be contacted in the event of a psychological emergency.
 This policy is implemented with sensitivity to students’ privacy and academic success.

-If a student is deemed to be a threat to self or others, they may not attend classes, college activities, or return to college housing until they have been given clearance to return by the Vice President for Student Affairs (or the Vice President’s designee).
-Clearance will require:
+If a student is deemed to be a threat to self or others, they may not attend classes, college activities, or return to college housing until they have been given clearance to return by a medical professional.

 Students are responsible for costs associated with the psychiatric/psychological evaluation and any subsequent care that falls outside the scope of College services as outlined in the informed consent form.